awslabs/aws-lc-verification/style-guide.md

 ## Naming Conventions ##

-* Definition names should be in all caps.
+* Constant definitions should be in all caps.
 * Pointers should be suffixed with `_ptr`.
 * Function specifications should be named `<function_name>_spec`.
 * Overrides should be named `<function_name>_ov`.